 A daily activity like storytime with your child is not just about the story.
 It’s about the sense of intimacy, well-being, and the feelings of safety and security that the child experiences during this time.
 Reading books aloud will benefit babies who feel reassured and connected when hearing familiar voices even though they may not understand the words.

 Most children love storytime.
-In the short term, storytime for kids provides an opportunity for parent-child bonding.
+In the short term, storytime for children provides an opportunity for parent-child bonding.
 It introduces children to new words and concepts such as colors, shapes, numbers, and rhyming in a fun way and builds listening, learning, and concentration skills.
 Stories for kids often include lessons about different life experiences and about the world they live in.

 Children also learn how to examine the pictures in a book for clues about the story.
-When read with expression, stories help kids learn to recognize what other people are feeling.
+When read with expression, read-aloud books help kids learn to recognize what other people are feeling.
 By asking questions as you read, for example, “What do you think is going to happen next?” your child is able to engage their imagination and master the concept of a storyline that progresses from one stage to the next until the story reaches an ending.

-Storytime promotes brain development and imagination.
+Storytime for kids promotes brain development and imagination.
 Stories stimulate children’s curiosity.
 They also provide a way to teach children about the difference between real and make-believe.
 Many children’s stories are written to help children understand events that may be frightening or new and the emotions that these experiences may cause.

 Creating a regular bedtime storytime (or any other consistent time set aside for reading) provides children with a sense of security and routine.

-Toddlers’ storytime can be challenging.
+Toddler storytime can be challenging.
 These little bundles of energy may not have reached the developmental maturity required to sit still and concentrate.
 The important thing is to persevere and establish a storytime ritual.
 Toddlers may not want to sit still on your lap and that’s okay.

 - Vocabulary improvement